samerlahoud/tutorial-lpwan-iot/ESIB-18/experimentation.md

 \end{figure}

 ### LoRa Energy Consumption
-- Sodaq with Microchip LoRaBee (SF=7) sending 30 bytes message every 10 minutes
+- Sodaq with Microchip LoRaBee (SF=7) sending a 30-byte message every 10 minutes
     - Sensing temperature, moisture, and light
-    - Lifetime is *one year* on a single charge 1200 mAh battery
+    - Lifetime is *one year* on a single charge (1200 mAh battery)

 \begin{figure}
 	\centering